charming-art/terminal/README.md

 ### Events

-Events means you can bring life to your artwork, because you can interact with it and it will give you feedback.
+Events means you can bring life to your artworks, because you can interact with it and it will give you feedback.

 Simliar to `setup` and `draw` function, you must regerster event listeners (`mouse_pressed`, `key_pressed`, etc.) by decorators.

-Besides mouse events and keyboard events, Charming provide a unique type of events which deeply embeded in terminal: **cursor events**, which will be triggered if you type the `UP/Right/DOWN/LEFT` arrow keys to move the cursor of the terminal.
+Besides mouse events and keyboard events, Charming provide a unique type of events which deeply embeded in terminal: **cursor events**, which will be triggered if you type or press the `UP/Right/DOWN/LEFT` arrow keys to move the cursor of the terminal.

 ```py
 ''' charming: event'''